42eat/planning_generator/README.md

 - role (Must be one of ["bartender", "coordinateur", "fondateur", "président"])

 ### Disponibilty csv file
-Create a csv file called `` with the following fields:
+Create a csv file called `disponibility.csv` with the following fields:
 - login (Can be anything)
 - nombre_de_shifts_souhaite (Must be u8)
 - lundi_midi (Must be one of ["Disponible", "Non disponible", "Disponible seulement si nécessaire"])